CU Denver online student working at desk

-Welcome to CU Denver
+CU Denver Admissions

 Earning your degree is a big step in your personal and professional growth.
 That’s why we make it easy to connect with the information you’ll need to make the best decision for your future.
 From finding the right online degree program, to completing your application, here are a few resources to help you get started.